wavejumper/rehook/README.md

 It is my hope that rehook's core API could be used to build general and domain-specific abstractions on top: eg re-frame impls, om-next style querying etc.

-Its modular design, and guiding philosophy have already enabled some rich tooling like rehook-test.
+Its modular design, and guiding philosophy have already enabled some rich tooling already like rehook-test.

 ## Usage